South Dakota Petty and Grand Theft and Shoplifting Laws

 Talk to a Lawyer

-If you've been charged with theft, embezzlement, fraud, shoplifting, or a related offense, contact a local criminal defense attorney as soon as possible.
+If you've been charged with theft, embezzlement, fraud, shoplifting, or a related offense, contact a local criminal defense attorney or ask for a public defender.
 An experienced lawyer can help you navigate the complex criminal justice system and thoroughly review every aspect of your particular circumstances.

 DEFEND YOUR RIGHTS